 Southcentral is one of five distinct regions in Alaska.
 It consists of a complex mix of mountains and water that caps the Gulf of Alaska.
-Home to over half of the state’s population, the region has the advantage of remote wilderness combined with amenities and access via Anchorage International Airport and major highways.
+Home to over half of the state’s population, the region has the advantage of remote wilderness combined with amenities and access via highways and Anchorage International Airport.

 Kenai Mountains (Turnagain and Summit Pass)